luannguyenkhoa/ios-sample-project/Readme.md

 [Swiftlint](https://github.com/realm/SwiftLint) : `brew install swiftlint`

 *Note: Cocoapods is not required for Sample proj, so please consider that whether it's necessary to install it or not.
-Cocoapods is convenient and easy to integrate and manage frameworks but we prefer Carthage mostly due to experiencing many issues with Ruby package which is the core of cocoapods.
+Cocoapods is convenient and easy to integrate and manage frameworks but we prefer Carthage mostly due to experienced many issues with Ruby package which is the core of cocoapods.
 Only using Pod to install frameworks if there is no choice.*

 Setup:
 -----